rtrussell/BBCZ80/README.md

 The files in green constitute the generic BBC BASIC interpreter which is shared by all the editions, it (just!) fits in 16 Kbytes so could be held in a ROM of this size.
-The files in the blue box are used to build the CP/M edition.
-The files in the red box are used to build the Acorn Z80 Second Processor edition (in principle: the source files are on an 8" floppy!)
+The files in the blue box are used to build the generic CP/M edition.
+The files in the red box are used to build the Acorn Z80 Second Processor edition.

 Note that the name 'BBC BASIC' is used by permission of the British Broadcasting Corporation and is not transferrable to a derived or forked work.